jmcarpenter2/parfit/README.md

 # parFit
 A package for parallelizing the fit and flexibly scoring of sklearn machine learning models, with optional plotting routines.
-Edit

 ## Notes
 You can either use **bestFit()** to automate the steps of the process, and optionally plot the scores over the parameter grid, OR you can do each step in order [*fitModels()* -> *scoreModels()* -> *plotScores()* -> *getBestModel()*]